-Degree-seeking and non-degree applicants must have a baccalaureate degree from a regionally accredited college or university with a minimum grade point average (GPA) of 3.00 on a 4.00 scale.
-Those applying to the Initial Licensure program apply in a non-degree status and must have a baccalaureate degree from a regionally accredited college or university with a minimum GPA of 2.80 on a 4.00 scale.
+Degree-seeking and non-degree applicants must have a baccalaureate degree from an institutionally accredited college or university with a minimum grade point average (GPA) of 3.00 on a 4.00 scale.
+Those applying to the Initial Licensure program apply in a non-degree status and must have a baccalaureate degree from an institutionally accredited college or university with a minimum GPA of 2.80 on a 4.00 scale.